Skip to content

 Step 7: Construct output

-You have everything ready to construct your workflow output.
-You can use any intermediate step output that you need, but in this example we will only select bounding boxes with replaced classes (output from Detections Classes Replacement step) and visualisation (output from Label Visualization step).
+You now have everything ready to construct your workflow output.
+You can use any intermediate step output that you need, but in this example we will only select bounding boxes with replaced classes (output from the Detections Classes Replacement step) and visualization (output from the Label Visualization step).

 Step 8: Running the workflow